PlatformedTasks/Documentation/README.md

 We implemented and tested the PLAS platformed-task extension.
 The software upgrades are the following:

-- We extended the CWL language with a new “HelmRequirement” class to allow the definition of the platform on which to execute platformed-tasks by means of Helm charts.
+- We extended the [CWL Command Line Tool Description](https://www.commonwl.org/v1.0/CommandLineTool.html)  with a new “HelmRequirement” class to allow the definition of the `sidecar` platform described as Helm charts on which to execute platformed-tasks.
-- We modified the CWL-TES (client) so that the CWL language validator would accept the change and would correctly forward them to the new TESK-API.
+- We modified the workflow manager [CWL-TES](https://github.com/ohsu-comp-bio/cwl-tes) so that its CWL language validator would accept the CWL schema change and would correctly interact with an extended [TESK](https://github.com/elixir-cloud-aai/TESK) execution service backend.
-- We extended the TESK-API and its taskmaster to properly deploy the Helm platform and an Executor Pod that uses it for the task.
-Upon task completion the deployed components are terminated and removed.
+- We extended the TESK-API and the Taskmaster of TESK-CORE to properly deploy the sidecar platform through Helm and an Executor Pod that uses the platform for the task process.
+Upon task completion the sidecar platform is terminated and removed.
 We successfully tested and made available the Helm charts and executors Docker images for platformed-tasks based on Horovod and Apache Spark that can be used for machine learning distributed training tasks.

 All the repositories are gathered in the [PlatformedTasks](https://github.com/PlatformedTasks) GitHub organization, and summarized as follows: